Socialist Campaign Group: Anti-poll tax campaign

-In 1989 Margaret Thatcher's Conservative Government announced plans to introduce a flat-tax to fund local Government.
+In 1989, the third Conservative Government of Margaret Thatcher announced plans to introduce a flat-tax to fund local Government.
 The planned tax became known as the poll tax and was thought by many to be intended to save the rich money and move the expenses onto the poor.

 Only 15 Labour MPs supported the Anti Poll Tax Federation.
 Socialist Campaign Group MPs made up a significant number of these including Tony Benn, who gave his full support to the campaign and spoke at the 200,000 strong anti-Poll Tax demonstration in Trafalgar Square, and Jeremy Corbyn who appeared at Highbury Magistrates' Court in 1991 for not paying his poll tax bill of £481.
 Corbyn was in court alongside 16 other Islington residents all opposing the levy on grounds other than inability to pay.
 He told The Times newspaper "I am here today because thousands of people who elected me just cannot afford to pay."